3dvconf/3dvconf.github.io/2024/reviewer-guidelines.md

 ### Handling papers not in your specific area

 3DV is a small conference, but involves the very broad topic of 3D Vision that spans both computer vision and computer graphics.
-Paper assignments are done by Area Chairs who rely on their knowledge of your work as well as the match of submitted paper and your subject areas.
-It is very likely you will be assigned a paper that may be slightly out of your specific research area.
+Paper assignments are done by automatic paper matching first and then manually adjusted by Area Chairs and Program Chairs It is very likely you will be assigned a paper that may be slightly out of your specific research area.
 In such cases, we ask that you do the best you can to review the paper.
 We trust your ability to distinguish between good papers and those that are not yet ready for acceptance.
 <br><br>

 ### When You’re Done